dhh1128/codecraft.co/good-code-is-optimized.md

 <p style="padding-left:30px;text-align:center;"><strong><span style="color:#000080;">Action Item</span></strong></p>
 <p style="padding-left:30px;"><em><span style="color:#000080;">Optimize one function for ease of understanding and maintenance.
 Make a short list of how your choices were different than they might have been if you optimized for speed of execution.</span></em></p>

----

-&#8220;Rockstar Developers&#8221; are a dangerous myth | Codecraft (2015-03-05 20:15:34)

-[…] build is usually way more important than inventing a new and mind-bending algorithm.
-Addressing the need of your business to make a profit is usually a good idea, too.
-Perhaps the vast residual work is what Thomas Edison had in mind when […]